ztellman/penumbra/README.md

 			(vertex 1 1 0)
 			(vertex 1 0 0)))

----

-Penumbra also allows for intra-primitive transformations, which allows us to define a circle like this:
+It also allows for intra-primitive transformations, which allows us to define a circle like this:

 	(draw-line-strip
   		(dotimes [angle 360]